Pioneer Zephyr: Concept and construction

 In developing the Budd-Michelin railcars, the Budd Company used the formed steel technology in which they were industry pioneers and solved the most difficult problem in using stainless steel for railcar construction: developing a welding technique that would not compromise the strength and corrosion resistance of the stainless steel.
 On August 20, 1932, Earl J. Ragsdale, an engineer at the Budd Company, filed a patent application for a "Method and product of electric welding"; on January 16, 1934, the United States Patent & Trademark Office (USPTO) granted US patent 1,944,106 to the Budd Company.
 Shotwelding, as Ragsdale termed his method, involved automatic control of the timing of individual spot welds.
 In spot welding, the two pieces of metal that are to be joined are pressed together with an electrode on each side of the joint.
 A very high electric current is passed through the joint and fuses the two pieces of metal together.
 If a spot weld is heated too long, heat will spread from the weld at a middling temperature that weakens the stainless steel and compromises its corrosion-resistant properties unacceptably; Ragsdale's precisely-timed welds solved the problem.
-With their patented welding process at the core of stainless steel railcar construction, the cars produced by Budd were a truly unique product.

 The articulated design of some Budd-Michelin cars, with trucks shared between adjacent cars, presented another opportunity for weight saving with the new train.
 On conventional passenger cars, each carbody rode upon a pair of trucks (pivot-mounted wheel-axle assembly), with one truck at each end.
 The articulation not only reduced the number of trucks under the train, but it also dispensed with the need for couplers between each of the carbodies, further reducing the train's weight.
 The concept was used by Budd engineer Walter B. Dean to build a train consisting of three semi-permanently attached cars.
-It did, however, mean that train lengths could not be easily changed by switching out cars.
+However, this also meant that individual cars could not be removed from or added to the trainset easily, either to adjust to demand or to make repairs to an individual car without sidelining the entire train.